Updated: Jan 1

 Thirsting After Righteousness

-When I was in high school one of my classes in my senior year was Bible 4.
+When I was in high school one of my classes in my senior year was a Bible class.
 The purpose of this class was to use the knowledge gained from our 2 years of Greek classes to assist us in the reading of scripture and culminating in a written sermon at the end of the year.
 As I was not much into being a Bible scholar at the age of 17, this was not one of my favorite classes.
 I didn't see the practicality of it as I was not planning to be a pastor, or a pastor's wife.
 Why would I need to be able to take a verse apart in the original language?
 I was never one to let people tell me what to do, and part of the reason I never completed the final assignment - writing the sermon.

 I do remember the verse I had picked at the beginning of the year.
 I don't know why I chose that particular verse.
 I think it was just because I needed to pick a verse.
 How funny that God would bring it to my mind today.
 I was headed to the laundromat for my weekly people watching escapade, and the Sunday DJ on the radio was talking about this verse.
 It was at that moment I realized what the verse was all about.
 So here, I am 40 years after the assignment was due writing my final paper.
-Apologies to Mr. Burdett who was a really great teacher.
+Apologies to Mr. Burdett who was a patient and wonderful teacher.

 Psalm 42:1-2 "As the deer pants for streams of water, so my soul pants for you, my God.
 My soul thirsts for God, for the living God.
 When can I go and meet with God?"